justingit/p5-stopforumspam/README.md

 preventing registration of spambots on a forum, this extension can be used for any type of website (e.g. blog) as well.

+This fork uses LWP, instead of WWW::Curl to access the API.

 An API key is only needed for reporting a new case of spam registration.

 * Website: http://www.perlhipster.com/p5-stopforumspam